 The ideas of totems have always been interesting to me.
 As a designer, I understand the need for identity.
 And totems are a way of identifying a group.
 I would have liked a time where the idea was developed to beyond an oral tradition, where there would be a standard ‘coat of arms’ for each totem.
 But with the way our culture is going and the way our traditions have been forsaken I do not see this happening.

 I for starters only partly embrace my totem because my parents never went too deep with it.
 The history of the totems I find very intriguing and wouldn’t mind reading books about it but I don’t know of any.
 As it stands I haven’t even told my children (8 & 10yr) about our totem.

 There are certain traits associated with different totems.
 And the most notorious are the women born to Mhofus who are called Chihera.
-Apparently they are are controlling of their homes and of their brothers homes!
+Apparently, they are controlling of their homes and of their brother’s homes!
 They are known to be talkative and brazen and apparently of loose morals.
-The male Mhofus are said to be romantics of note, and know no boundaries when they fall in love and have an affinity for leadership.
+The male Mhofus are said to be romantics of note and know no boundaries when they fall in love and have an affinity for leadership.

 Like many Shona traditions, our totems came with taboos which is one reason why I didn’t fully embrace them.
 We are not supposed to eat our totems.
 The saying was that if we ate our totem we would lose our teeth.
 This was a common thing with Shona culture where if something was forbidden, for reasons of safety or conservation a taboo was linked to it mainly to scare one into obedience.
 I have had biltong of my totem with no effect.
 Our teeth would generally fall out with old age anyway.